WilliamMayo11/CurrentCash/README.md

 -Better specificity about exchange rates when saving.
 Should include what rate it is being compared to.
 -More data models - track exchange rates over time.
+-More interesting data from Countries API
 -Better user directions
 -Better displays when navigating.
 Page should continue to display countries after selecting 'save'.

+User Story-
+It starts with curiosity, a desire for some factoids about currencies.
+I can select from a dropdown menu of about 40 of the world's most used currencies, and
+I can see which countries it.
+As a signed in user,
+I can also see its value as it compares to other currencies of the world.
+I can even save a certain comparison to a currencies-to-watch list.